SJ0769/Obsidian-Notes-SJ/content/Miscellaneous/Trivialism.md

 Trivialism allows for paradoxes such as the liar's paradox to be allowed (if meta-statements are introduced into the language, i.e., semantically closed).

 --------------------------------
-**Invalid Trivialism:** A logically invalid trivialist system is one where any statement (in the language) can be inferred, but violates its own semantic rules that are internal to the logic (i.e., LEM, LNC, the law of bivalence).
+**Invalid Trivialism:** A logically invalid trivialist system is one where any statement (in the language) can be inferred, but violates its own semantic rules (tautologies in the logic) that are internal to the logic (e.g., LEM, LNC, the law of bivalence in the context of classical logic).
 E.g., the trivialist system $PA +$ "0=1" in classical logic is invalid as it presupposes a contradiction (the axiom 0=1), violating the law of non contradiction.
 Results in semantic collapse (i.e., cannot differentiate between truth or falsity).

 **Valid Trivialism:** A system where any statement can be inferred and is also logically valid according to its own semantic laws.
 Also results in a semantic collapse but in a way where it is 'allowed.'

+**Notes:**
-Note that there is no such thing as a valid semantically closed language.
-This is because if it has range over its own semantics (in that it is its own metatheory), then it can state a contradiction to its own semantic laws.
+- There is no such thing as a valid semantically closed language.
+This is because if it has range over its own semantics (in that it is its own metatheory), then it can state a contradiction to its own semantic laws
+- An inconsistent system is not necessarily a trivial system, while it is the case that a trivial system is inconsistent. i.e., paraconsistent logics are inconsistent but not trivial, even in the case of 'invalid' contradictions (e.g., in paraconsistent logic "this sentence is only false"), if the proof system is weak then this will not collapse the entire system if you cannot infer anything from it.

-A semantically-closed system $\implies$ trivial/inconsistent system, while it is the case that a trivial/inconsistent system does not imply that it is semantically-closed.
+A semantically-closed system implies that it is also an inconsistent system, while it is not the case that a inconsistent or trivial system system implies that it is semantically-closed system.
 This can be observed that a trivial theory may not contain its own truth predicate in the language (and so does not have access to it in order to talk about its own semantics).
 Thus, we can have a 'valid' trivial theory given that it is not semantically-closed.
+In most cases, a semantically-closed system will also imply that it is trivial given that it have an existing proof system that it strong enough (i.e., has basic inference rules)

 ---------------------
 **Types of trivialism:**